 "The fastest VPN on Earth," reads the headline plastered onto ExpressVPN's homepage.
-That's a big claim for any VPN to make, but ExpressVPN backs up its claim with a 30-day money-back guarantee in a space where seven days is the standard.
+That's a big claim for any VPN to make, but ExpressVPN backs up its claim with a no quibbles 30-day money-back guarantee in a space where seven days is the standard and is one of the few VPNs that works with Netflix and all other streaming services we have tested to date.

 Launched in 2009, ExpressVPN has grown to one of the most popular premium VPN services in the world.
 Can it put its money where its mouth is?